Please visit the Assessments and Grievances section for all questions pertaining to this year's assessments and the grievance process.

 The Assessor will accept informal requests to your assessment at any time during the year upon the filing of an “Assessment Review Consent Form” available at our offices.
 These forms are ususally reviewed as the last part of the process in the finishing the tentative assessment roll, which is filed on May 1 of every year.
 The forms must be submitted by April 1st to provide time for review.
 Any request for an Assessment Review must include supporting data with each form.
 From this point on, the Assessor will only consider an assessment reduction upon full interior and exterior inspection of your property.
 Keep in mind that for assessment purposes (mass appraisal purposes) all buildings are measured from the OUTSIDE, where a fee appraiser will generally measure the inside.
 The reason is simple.
 Quite frankly, no one wants the Assessor in their house, while a fee appraiser is doing his job at your request for some type of possible financial gain (refinance, for example).
 Since all data collected has to adhere to the same process and principles, Assessors measure the outside for all properties.

 The Town of Clay appraises property at a partial value.
 This is a Town Board decision.
-The equalization rate (Level of Assessment-LOA) for 2020 is 3.95%.
-This reflects an increase( 1.25%) in overall market value for 2020.
+The equalization rate (Level of Assessment-LOA) for 2021 is 3.67%.
+This reflects an increase( 9.3%) in overall market value for 2021.
 It should be noted that while most of Onondaga County is at 100% of market value, over 50% of the properties in New York State have equalization rates under 10% of full market value.
+Property values have increased dramatically in the past taxable year across Clay, Onondaga County and the nation.
+One town in Onondaga County saw a year to year increase of 27%.

 The Town of Clay Assessors’ Office currently processes 18,561 property tax exemptions on the Town’s aproximately 22,000 parcels of property.
 All renewal applications are mailed in late October every year for return by March 1st.
 Due to the large volume of exemption forms mailed to property owners that require return, review and in many cases necessitate follow-up phone calls, we firmly adhere to the State legislated March 1st exemption deadline for all exemption applications.
 As a public service we attempt to call and remind as many people as we can that the exemptions are due, but staffing and time constraints limit our opportunity to reach everyone